barajap1/personalwebsite/content/about-hugo.md

 A little bit about me:

   * Born and raised in Mexico City
-  * I grew up playing competitive tennis
+  * I became a US Citizen in 2019
   * Studied Financial Economics and Mathematics at Brigham Young University-Idaho
+  * Studied Business Analytics at The University of California-Irvine
   * Worked in Mexico and the US
   * I got lucky and married-up, way up
-  * I became a US Citizen in 2019
   * I cannot stand onions
-  * Studied Business Analytics at The University of California-Irvine
+  * I grew up playing competitive tennis and  now a weekend player
+  *
+  *

 Some of the Certifications and courses I have completed